inventhouse/allgit/allgit.md

     - should this have a checkout mode too?
 - -m/--modified

-- DONE: -f/--fetch: do a fetch in all repos to ensure we have all branches and tags
-- DONE: -c/--checkout?  getting awful close to actual subcommands
-  - checkout for tags too?
-- -p/--pull?  --  already have stashpull helper

-- heirarchies
-  - DONE: search for repos
-  - DONE: -d/--depth and -r/--recursive
-    - DONE: should recursive also imply "search for sub-repos"? - Yes
-  - DONE: don't descend into git working repos
-    - DONE: flag to search for subrepos
-    - how does git cope with repos within repos?  (iirc, subrepo is simply "untracked")
-    - what about submodules?

 - format placeholders
   - PUNT: repo name? - no, can be extracted from dir
   - repo dir